Minchinhampton Parish Council

 - Timing is crucial: Applications are only invited in autumn each year - miss this window and you'll wait another year

-- Local focus is paramount: The council strictly prioritizes projects benefiting Minchinhampton parish and its residents
+- Local focus is paramount: The council strictly prioritises projects benefiting Minchinhampton parish and its residents

-- Limited annual budget: With £17,400 available annually, competition for funds may be significant
+- Limited annual budget: Competition for funds may be significant given the fixed annual allocation

 - Specific purposes only: General operating grants are not the focus; articulate a specific project or purpose